DavidSaal/WeatherMe/README.md

-WeatherMe.gif# WeatherMe
+# WeatherMe

 <img src="assets/WeatherMe.gif" alt="Video Preview" />

 ### Introduction

 React weather application that receives information through API.<br>
 The app allow you to search a specific city and add it to favorites.
 The app displays current data and data of 5 days of the week.<br>
-There is a an Dark Mode option and a choose between Celsius and Farhanheit.
+There is a an Dark Mode option and a choose between Celsius and Fahrenheit.

 ### NPM Packages

 - React
 - Redux
 - Router
 - Bootstrap

 ### Build Setup

 ```
 //Clone/Fork the repo

-// Go clonned folder
+// Go cloned folder
 cd WeatherMe

 // Install node modules